tobyhodges/probable-pancake/episodes/19-responsibility.md

 be created using tools like `tar` and `zip`.
 We have already met `tar` when we talked about data transfer earlier.

-{% include figure.html url="" max-width="90%"
-file="/fig/responsibility-bandwidth.svg"
-alt="Schematic of network bandwidth" caption="<i>Schematic diagram of bandwidth and latency for disk and network I/O. Each of the components on the figure is connected by a blue line of width proportional to the interface bandwidth.
-The small mazes at the link points illustrate the latency of the link, with more tortuous mazes indicating higher latency.</i>" %}
+![Schematic diagram of bandwidth and latency for disk and network I/O. Each of the components on the figure is connected by a blue line of width proportional to the interface bandwidth.
+The small mazes at the link points illustrate the latency of the link, with more tortuous mazes indicating higher latency.](/fig/responsibility-bandwidth.svg){max-width="90%" alt="Schematic of network bandwidth"}

 :::::::::::::::::::::::::::::::::::::::  challenge